vz-tuhin/weblogic-buildpack/README.md

 The WebLogic Buildpack kicks off background scripts that can pick trigger signals received via cf files in form of access of a designated target file to kick off the data collection.
 The sample scripts are packaged under the resources/wls/monitoring folder.

 Check the [Remote Diagnostics for Applications][] blog post for more details.
-Also refer to the [Monitoring](docs\container-wls-monitoring.md) documentation.
+Also refer to the [Monitoring](docs/container-wls-monitoring.md) documentation.
-Sample bundled scripts (under resources\wls\monitoring) can be used to trigger thread or heap dumps as well as collect system statistics/metrics across all instances of the deployed application.
+Sample bundled scripts (under resources/wls/monitoring) can be used to trigger thread or heap dumps as well as collect system statistics/metrics across all instances of the deployed application.

 ## Configuration and Extension